DFFlanders/cloud-app-labs/README.md

 --> [Setup your laptop to work with an OpenStack powered datacenter to do a cloud app lab.](/prereq.md)

-# List of Cloud App Labs
+# List of Cloud Application Laboratories
 Let's get started, pick a lab:

 ## Cloud App Lab no.1 - [StackTour: an overview of OpenStack projects as per the buttons they relate to on the Web dashboard.](/StackTour.md)